Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 It’s smart to use it right before an exam if you’re a student, just to take advantage of that “fresh” state of recall.

-As powerful as Anki is, it’s just a tool that needs to be operated the right way — and I want to make sure I drive that point home.
+As powerful as Anki is, it’s just a tool that depends on your skills — and I want to make sure I drive that point home.